roonstott/PierresTreats.Solution/README.md

 #### By _Robert Onstott_

-#### _Web-based business application for tracking the machines that are on-line in a factory, the engineers who work in that factory, and which engineers are authorized to perform maintenance on which machines_
+#### _Web-based retail application for helping the enterprising baker Pierre organize what Treats he has on offer, and the categories of Flavors that they fit into.
+Through a many-to-many relationship, you can see all treats that fit into a given Flavor category, and you can see all of the Flavors that are associated with a given treat.
+Anyone can read the site, but only registered users can edit the site to change Pierre's offerings._

 ## Technologies Used